microsoft/WebTemplateStudio/src/extension/README.md

 - **Cloud Services**: Lastly, you specify which Azure cloud services you want to use, and we'll build out the framework for the services into your app.
 Currently supported services cover storage (_Azure Cosmos DB_), and hosting (_Azure App Service_).

 Once you make the selections you want and click generate, you can quickly extend the generated code.

+### React Native app
+Web Template Studio approaches React Native app creation using the following two attribute sets:

+- **Project Type**: Only [Tabbed Navigation](https://reactnavigation.org/docs/tab-based-navigation/) currently available.
+From that version, it would easy for developers to modify this navigation to Drawer instead or remove it when no necessary.
+- **App pages**: Next, to accelerate app creation, we provide a number of app page templates that you can use to add common UI pages into your new app.
+The current page templates include: _blank page_, _master detail_ and a _settings_ page that comes with basic _Theme Support_, allowing the user to choose between *Light*, *Dark* or *Default*.
+Using the wizard, add as many of the pages as you need, providing a name for each one, and we'll generate them for you.

 ## Feedback, Requests and Roadmap